MarcAstner/CRAPy/PROGRESS_REPORT.md

 - get a bunch of 2.5mm allen keys

 #### Xavier:
-- Dropped the pixhawk flght controller in favor of an imu sensor to perform slam with ros athe the raspberry
+- Dropped the pixhawk flght controller in favor of an imu sensor to perform slam with ros, Lidar, the ultrasound sensors and the the raspberry
 - Got walked through Jonas' code by Linus

 ## Progress: Thursday 10 June, 2021